bjornaa/ladim1/doc/source/postprocessing.rst

      Number of time frames in the file.

+.. attribute:: num_particles

+    The number of distinct particles

   .. attribute:: count

-     Numpy ndarray of particle counts at different time steps
+     Integer numpy ndarray of particle counts at different time steps

   .. attribute:: start